ikhwansahalan/22076332_AA1/README.md

 This is a project overview for Alternative Assessment 1: Predicting Customer Churn in E-commerce

 # Predicting Customer Churn in E-commerce
+In the dynamic landscape of e-commerce, understanding and predicting customer behavior are paramount for businesses aiming to enhance customer satisfaction and retention.
+This project endeavors to delve into the intricacies of customer interactions within an e-commerce platform, utilizing advanced analytics and machine learning techniques to predict customer churn.

 ## 1. Goals
 The primary goal of this project is to predict customer churn within an e-commerce platform using various classification models in SAS Enterprise Miner.